c-poramet/OoO-Tierlist/README.md

 # OoO Tierlist

-OoO Tierlist is a web-based application for creating, editing, and sharing ranking lists, themed around the 'OoO' (One on One) concept.
+OoO Tierlist is a web-based application for creating, editing, and sharing ranking youtube films lists, themed around the 'OoO' (One on One) concept.
 The app provides a simple and interactive interface for ranking items visually, making it easy to organize and present your preferences.

 ## Getting Started
 1. **Clone or download this repository.** or go to the link https://c-poramet.github.io/OoO-Tierlist/